Rhodes-CS-Department/website/curriculum/overview.md

 **For students with some prior programming experience who aren't sure which class to take:**

-Talk to any computer science professor, and we can help you figure out if you should start in CS 141 or CS 142.
+Talk to any computer science professor, and we can help you figure out if you should start in COMP 141 or COMP 142.

 ## After Computer Science 141